News & Events

 Introducing our new Chairman

-Our new Chairman is a third-generation pilot, his grandfather flew with the RFC from 1916 and commanded 13 Squadron.
-Later as Director of Equipment at the Air Ministry he was instrumental in the formation of ATA in his meetings with
+Christopher is a third-generation pilot, his grandfather flew with the RFC from 1916 and commanded 13 Squadron.
+Later as Director of Equipment at the Air Ministry he was instrumental in the formation of ATA in his meetings with Gerard d'Erlanger.

 Although awarded an RAF Flying Scholarship at White Waltham in 1968, Christopher decided to follow a civil aviation career and, having then trained at Hamble, he joined BOAC in 1971.
 At 19, he was probably one of the youngest ever Second Officers.
-However, he later flew for Swissair until taking early retirement at 50.
+He later flew for Swissair until taking early retirement.

 ATA MEMORIAL AT WHITE WALTHAM